 We support a high-performance culture through learning and development solutions aligned with our strategic priorities.
 Our approach is business-centric, accessible and inclusive.
 Employees continuously collaborate and share their expertise through an internal training program consisting of classes and workshops that help strengthen technical and professional skills and advance careers.
 We also host university professors and external speakers to broaden knowledge, trigger creativity and inspire innovation.
 Our e-learning libraries and on-demand training videos allow employees to absorb information at their own pace and share their recommendations with co-workers.
 Employees are invited to attend our annual two-day technical symposium featuring peer-reviewed presentations showcasing our internal technical achievements and talks from outside experts to educate and inspire our workforce.
 Our talent development programs provide employees with the resources they need to help achieve their career goals, build management skills and lead their organizations.
 We regularly review succession plans and focus on promoting internal talent to help grow our employees' careers.

 We believe that our future success will be dependent on retaining the services of our key personnel, developing their successors and properly managing the transition of key roles when they occur.
 Our key technical personnel represent a significant asset and serve as the primary source for our technological and product innovations.
 We use employee surveys to better understand and improve the employee experience and identify opportunities to continually strengthen our work philosophy.
 We use employee feedback to drive and improve processes and ensure a deep understanding of our culture and vision among our employees.
 We believe the development of our company culture, along with competitive compensation, career growth and development opportunities have helped increase employee tenure and reduce voluntary turnover.
-During fiscal 2022, our voluntary employee turnover rate was 9%.
+During fiscal 2023, our voluntary employee turnover rate was 8%.

-The health and safety of our employees is of utmost important to us.
-We offer comprehensive benefits to protect the health of our employees and their families as well as their way of life.
-We provide our employees and their families with access to a variety of innovative, flexible and convenient health and wellness programs that support their physical and mental health by providing tools and resources to help them improve or maintain their health status.
-We have taken additional health and safety measures due to the COVID-19 pandemic and will continue to adjust these as needed based upon health authority guidelines.
+The well-being of our employees is of utmost importance to us.
+We offer comprehensive benefits resources and tools to address the healthcare and wellness needs of our employees and their families, enable them to manage their work-life balance, and plan for a secure future.
+We provide our employees and their families with access to a variety of innovative, flexible programs that support their physical, mental, and financial health as well as providing flexible work arrangements and generous time off programs.